 In this case, the controller still attempts to feed braking energy back to the battery.
 It does this by using the motor’s inductance to step up the voltage at the battery terminals.
 If there is no battery connected this voltage can rise to quite a high level (typically 47v for lower voltage controllers and about 68v for 48v controllers) at which point the controller stops regenerating.
 So there is no braking.

-- The following controllers have regen braking (but it can be can be disabled by an on-board option – if required)
+- The following controllers have regen braking which can be can be disabled by an on-board link or modification.

 - Uni series

-- The following controllers have regen braking but can be can be supplied without (subject to minimum order quantity).
+- The following controllers have regen braking but could be supplied without.

 - The following controllers do not include regenerative braking.